 Lecture Notes of Functional Analysis - Part 1 Degree Course: Master's Program in Mathematics Teacher: Sisto Baldo These notes are just a fairly detailed summary of what went on in class.
 In no way they are meant as a replacement for actual classes, human interaction with the teacher, and/or the reading of reference texts, You are of course strongly encouraged to take advantage of ALL these different learning opportunities.
-Contents 1 Lecture of october 1, 2019 (2 hours) Lebesgue measure: motivations, a brief survey on Peano-Jordan measures outer Lebesgue measure and its elementary properties.
+Contents 1 Lecture of october 1, 2020 (2 hours) Lebesgue measure: motivations, a brief survey on Peano-Jordan measures, outer Lebesgue measure and its elementary properties.
 Abstract outer measures.
 Measurable sets in the sense of Caratheodory.
-Property of the measure on measurable sets. ı- 2 Lecture of october 4, 2019 (2 hours) Measurable functions.
+Property of the measure on measurable sets.
+2 Lecture of october 6, 2020 (2 hours) Measurable functions.
 Stability of measurable functions.
-Simple functions Approximation of measurable functions with simple functions.
-Lebesgue in tegral of a non-negative measurable function.
+Simple functions.
+Approximation of measurable functions with simple functions.
+Lebesgue integral of a non-negative measurable function.
 Beppo Levi theorem.
-Fubin theorem.
+Fubini theorem.
 Fatou's Lemma.
 Lebesgue's dominate convergence theorem.
-Fubin theorem. s. n- ni 3 Lecture of october 7, 2019 (2 hours) Banach spaces.
+Fubini theorem.
+3 Lecture of october 7, 2020 (2 hours) 29 Banach spaces.
 Examples.
 Topological dual.
-L p spaces.
-Infinite dimensional algebraic and topological dual space.
-4 Lecture of october 8, 2019 (2 hours) Characterization of continuous linear functionals.
-Dual norm and its completeness. • 5 Lecture of october 11, 2019 (2 hours) Equivalent and inequivalent norms.
+Infinite dimension: algebraic and topological dual space.
+4 Lecture of october 8, 2020 (2 hours) 33 Characterization of continuous linear functionals.
+Dual norm and its completeness.
+Lp spaces, the space C. 5 Lecture of october 13, 2020 (2 hours) 37 Equivalent and inequivalent norms.
 All norms on $\mathbb{R}^n$ are equivalent.
-Hahn Banach theorem. - 6 Lecture of october 14, 2019 (2 hours) Hölder inequality.
+Hahn-Banach theorem.
+6 Lecture of october 15, 2020 (2 hours) Hölder inequality.
 Minkowski inequality.
 Completeness of $L^p$ , convergence in $L^p$ and almost everywhere.
-7 Lecture of october 15, 2019 (2 hours) Duals of $L^p$ spaces.
+7 Lecture of october 20, 2020 (2 hours) Duals of $L^p$ spaces.
 Minkowski functionals.
+Geometric consequences of the Hahn-Banach Theorem.

-5 8 Lecture of october 18, 2019 (2 hours) 45 Geometric form of the Hahn-Banach theorem and some consequences.
-Due of $\ell^{\infty}$ .
-9 Lecture of october 21, 2019 (1 hour) Dual of $L^{\infty}$ .
+8 Lecture of october 21, 2020 (2 hours) 51

+Geometric form of the Hahn-Banach theorem and some consequences.
+Dual of $\ell^{\infty}$ and $L^{\infty}(]a, b[)$ : they are larger than $\ell^{1}$ , $L^{1}(]a, b[)$ respectively.
+Banach-Steinhaus Theorem.

+9 Lecture of october 22, 2020 (2 hours) 53

+$\mathbf{5}$

+16

+41

+46

 Baire Lemma.
-Banach-Steinhaus Theorem.
-2 10 Lecture of october 22, 2019 (2 hours) 54 Proof of the Banach-Steinhaus Theorem.
-Fourier sieries of continuous functions.
+Proof of the Banach-Steinhaus Theorem.
+Fourier series of continuous functions.
 Open Mapping Theorem.

-11 Lecture of october 24, 2019 (1 hour)

-58
+10 Lecture of october 27, 2020 (2 hours) 57 Conclusion of the proof of the Open Mapping Theorem.
 Closed Graph Theorem.
 Riesz Lemma.
 (Non) compactness of the closed ball in infinite dimensions.
+Total boundedness.

-12 Lecture of october 25, 2019 (2 hours)
+11 Lecture of october 28, 2020 (2 hours)61Ascoli-Arzelà Theorem.

-60

 Weak convergence.
 Banach-Alaoglu theorem.
 Consequences of weak convergence.
 Exercises on weak convergence and compactness.

-13 Lecture of october 28, 2019 (2 hours)
+12 Lecture of october 29, 2020 (2 hours)

-64

 Hilbert spaces and their first properties.
 Projection on a closed convex set.

-14 Lecture of october 29, 2019 (2 hours)

-69

-Ascoli-Arzelà Theorem: a compactness result in $C^0$ .
-Characterization of the nearest point projection on a closed convex set in a Hilbert space through the scalar product.
-Orthogonal decomposition of an Hilbert space.
+Characterization of the nearest point projection through the scalar product.

+65

+75

+13 Lecture of november 3, 2020 (2 hours)70Orthogonal decomposition of an Hilbert space.
 Dual of an Hilbert space.
+Orthonormal families and Fourier coefficients.
+Bessel's inequality.70

-15 Lecture of november 4, 2019 (2 hours)
+14 Lecture of november 4, 2020 (2 hours)

-73

-Orthonormal families.
-Bessel Inequality.
 Abstract Fourier series in a Hilbert space.
 Hilbert basis.
 Fourier series of periodic functions.

-16 Lecture of november 5, 2019 (2 hours)

-77

 Completeness of the trigonometric system in $L^2(2\pi)$ .

+15 Lecture of november 5, 2020 (2 hours) 80

 Weak convergence and weak compactness in a Hilbert space.
 Lusin Theorem.

-17 Lecture of november 8, 2019 (2 hours)

-83

-Proof of Lusin's Theorem.
-Tietze Theorem.
-Density of continuous functions in $L^p$ .
+16 Lecture of november 10, 2020 (2 hours)84Proof of Tietze's Theorem.
+Density of continuous functions in Lp.
 Consequences.

-18 Lecture of november 11, 2019 (2 hours)
+17 Lecture of november 11, 2020 (2 hours)86Regularization by convolution.

-86

-Regularization by convolution.
 Borel and Radon measures.
 Caratheodory criterion.

-19 Lecture of november 12, 2019 (2 hours)
+18 Lecture of november 12, 2019 (2 hours) 92 Radon-Nikodym theorem.

-92

-Radon-Nikodym theorem.
 Signed measures.
 Hahn and Jordan decomposition of signed measures.

-20 Lecture of november 15, 2019 (2 hours)

-96

-Proof of the existence of the Hahn decomposition of a signed measure.
+19 Lecture of november 17, 2020 (2 hours) 96 Proof of the existence of the Hahn decomposition of a signed measure.
 Dual of $L^p$ .